 James Lind Alliance

-We have set up a Priority Setting Partnership (PSP) with the James Lind Alliance to prioritise research into safe care for adults with complex health needs.
+We are running a Priority Setting Partnership (PSP) with the James Lind Alliance to prioritise research into safe care for adults with complex health needs.
 We define adults with complex health needs as those who have more than one illness/disease/condition/disability or those who need care in more than one setting.
 For example, these people might have both diabetes and depression and/or need care from some of these different services: primary care (e.g. GPs), secondary care (e.g. hospitals), community health services, mental health services, or social care (e.g. care at home or in a care/nursing home).

 The PSP is being led by a Steering Group made up of patients, carers, members of the public, healthcare professionals and people from organisations representing those groups.
 Please see the documents below for more details.